- This line was added.

 Vocabulary Creation Date

 The date of creation of the original version of the vocabulary.
-Please provide the Creation Date in one of the following formatformats:
+Please provide the Creation Date in the following format:

 Revision Cycle refers to information about a regular revision cycle under which the vocabulary develops.
 This may be provided in definite frequency (i.e. Biannually, Yearly, Monthly, etc.).